NVIDIA/topograph/README.md

   # ssl: enables HTTPS protocol if set to `true` (optional).
   ssl: false

-# provider: the provider that topograph will use unless otherwise specified by the topology request.
+# provider: the provider that topograph will use (optional)
 # Valid options include "aws", "oci", "gcp", "cw", "baremetal" or "test".
-# Default value if not specified with be "test"
+# If specified, provider name provided in the payload of a topology request to topograph will be ignored
 provider: "aws"

-# engine: the engine that topograph will use unless otherwise specified by the topology request.
+# engine: the engine that topograph will use (optional)
 # Valid options include "slurm", "k8s", or "test".
-# Default value if not specified will be "test".
+# If specified, engine name provided in the payload of a topology request to topograph will be ignored
 engine: "slurm"

-# use_simulation: whether or not topograph should use topology simulation provided by toposim to fulfil topology requests.
-use_simulation: false

-# simulation_model_path: the file path to the model that, if simulation is enabled, is used to represent the topology of the simulated cluster
-simulation_model_path: ""

 # request_aggregation_delay: defines the delay before processing a request (required).
 # Topograph aggregates multiple sequential requests within this delay into a single request,